What are your hours?

 Annual Fishing Licenses are available, they are valid for the calendar year only:

-- Resident $27 ($48.50 w/ stamp)
+Resident: $27 ($48.50 w/ conservation stamp)

-- Resident Youth (14-17 yr) $3 ($24.50 w/ stamp)
+Resident Youth (14-17 yr): $3 ($24.50 w/ stamp)

-- Non-Resident $102 ( $121.50 w/ stamp)
+Non-Resident: $102 ( $123.50 w/ stamp)

-- Non-Resident Youth (14-17 yr) $15 ($36.50 w/ stamp)
+Non-Resident Youth: (14-17 yr) $15 ($36.50 w/ stamp)

-- All annual fishing licenses also require you to purchase a Wyoming Conservation Stamp ($21.50)
+All annual fishing licenses also require you to purchase a Wyoming Conservation Stamp ($21.50)

-- Resident $6/day
+Daily Resident Fishing License: $6/day

-- Non-Resident $14/day
+Daily Non-Resident Fishing License: $14/day

 Please note that you are required to provide last 4 digits of your Social Security Number to purchase a Wyoming Game and Fish license.
-We have seen many customers that were unable to purchase a Wyoming Game and Fish license because they did not have this information (especially with youth).
+We have seen many customers unable to purchase a Wyoming Game and Fish license because they did not have this information (especially with youth).
 We encourage everyone to have this information ready when you purchase a license.

 Do we need to worry about Bears or Mountain Lions in the Bighorn Mountains?